HemingwayLee/bert-study/history/README.md

 ## Idea
 * Context-specific word representation is the hidden layer of LSTM, we can take it and use it in other applications
+* The more data we used in pre-trained stage, less data we need in our real tasks

 ## TagLM (Pre-ELMO)
 * `BiLSTM`, `char CNN`, `CRF layer`, it contains contextual information